Pence seeks to set himself apart from Trump by speaking out against Putin

 That was on display last week during his visit to the Ukraine-Poland border with Samaritan’s Purse, an evangelical international relief agency run by Franklin Graham.
 And his long-standing party loyalty gave Pence a prime speaking spot at this month’s Republican National Committee donor retreat in New Orleans, where he plainly declared, “There is no room in this party for apologists for Putin.
 There is only room for champions of freedom.”

+Then, on Wednesday, Pence again took aim at the Russian leader in an interview with Fox News, saying that Putin is fully responsible for the devastation and humanitarian crisis in Ukraine.

+“There is one person to blame for this invasion.
+It’s Vladimir Putin, and Putin must pay for the violence,” Pence told the network shortly after Ukrainian President Volodymyr Zelensky delivered a virtual address to members of Congress.

-Though Pence declined to mention Trump by name in New Orleans, his sharp rebuke came on the heels of the former president calling Putin “savvy” and “genius” as the Russian leader launched a full-scale invasion of Ukraine.
+Though Pence declined to mention Trump by name in his New Orleans appearance, his sharp rebuke came on the heels of the former President calling Putin “savvy” and “genius” as the Russian leader launched a full-scale invasion of Ukraine.
 Those comments have left Trump isolated from other Republican leaders — including many of his own allies — who have refused to echo his praise and instead unambiguously denounced Putin’s actions.

 “I do not think anything’s savvy or genius with Putin,” House Minority Leader Kevin McCarthy, who has remained close to Trump since the former President left office, told reporters last week.
 “I think Putin is evil.
 He is a dictator.
 And I think he’s murdering people right now.”